 Tickets are sold one per person and they can’t be transferred.

-No. At present the information on the Wimbledon website states that Centre Court tickets aren’t available to the Queue on the last 4 days of the Tournament.
+No. At present the Wimbledon website states that Centre Court tickets aren’t available to the Queue on the last 4 days of the Tournament.

 Wimbledon has 18 Championship grass courts in all.
 Centre Court is the most prestigious, it’s the most famous tennis court in the world.
 It holds nearly 15000 people and has a retractable roof so play can continue during rain or into the evening.
 No.1 court also has a moveable roof and has a capacity of around 12000.
 No. 2 Court has 4000 seats whilst Court 3 seats 2000.
 Courts 12 (approx 1,700 seats) and 18 (around 750 seats) are also considered Show Courts and host some famous names during the Fortnight, especially in the first week.